csc-training/intro-to-dl/day1/README.md

 * point your browser to https://notebooks.csc.fi
 * login using Haka (or using a separate username and password)
-* “Launch new” Jupyter ML (Machine Learning) environment
+* “Launch new” *Jupyter ML (Machine Learning)* environment
 * wait until “Open in browser” link appears, then click on it
 * the jupyter notebook dashboard should appear
 * click “New” on the right side of the screen, then “Python 3”
+* if you are not familiar with Jupyter, take a moment to get to know the interface
+    * write some Python code to a Jupyter *cell*
+    * execute the cell with *shift-enter*
-* run the following command:
+* run the following command on an empty cell:

     `!git clone https://github.com/csc-training/intro-to-dl.git`